Cleeng/mediastore-sdk/README.md

 yarn add @cleeng/mediastore-sdk
 ```

-## Using of the library
+## Usage

 ### Configuration

-You should start configuration by setting publisher settings such as: `publisherId`, `offerId` or environment (if it's needed).
+If you have the package downloaded locally and you want to begin to use it, you should start configuration by setting broadcaster settings such as: `publisherId` (see more it [here](https://developers.cleeng.com/docs/prerequisites#step-3-obtain-publisher-token)), `offerId` (see more it [here](https://developers.cleeng.com/docs/prerequisites#step-4-create-an-offer)) or environment (if it's needed).
-You can do this by using Config class which has few important methods to do it.
+You can do this by using the Config class which has few important methods to do it.

 1. Setting `publisherId`: